Kid Icarus redesign project

 The underworld is a chaotic place with many kinds of monsters of varying character.
 In this place of misfits and outcasts, Medusa managed to find sympathy.
 She gave warring factions a common goal, and mounted an attack against Parthena’s castle in the sky.
 The forces of Medusa were numerically superior and ultimately defeated Parthena.
 Refusing to fold to Medusa’s demands, Parthena was imprisoned.

 Medusa’s time in the sun was to be short.
 The population of Angel Land saw both good and bad things coming from Medusa’s revolution.
 New markets and goods had emerged, but there was also black markets.
-Some monsters could live in cooperation with man, others were constantly causing trouble.
+While some monsters could live in cooperation with man, others were constantly causing trouble.

 Medusa was soon defeated in a stealth attack by the commander of Parthena’s personal bodyguard.
 The genie was out of the bottle however.
 Parthena was not powerful enough to take on all the monsters, and now there were even mortals who openly opposed her.
 As time passed by, Parthena grew acceptant of the situation, doing her best to make Angel Land a good place for everyone to live in, Gods, Demigods, Man and Monsters alike.
 A statue of Medusa in her human form was eventually erected in the capital.